NiYuan224/draft-ni-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 Claims transcription across trust domains SHOULD ensure that the workflow-related claims are preserved for auditability and accountability.
 This builds upon the principles defined in Section 2.5 of {{?I-D.ietf-oauth-identity-chaining}}.
 Specific transcription rules for workflow-related claims are defined as follows:

 * Preserving the txn claim.
 The txn claim serves as the immutable unique identifier for the cross-domain transaction.
-Both the AS and TTS MUST NOT modify or regenerate the txn value during transcription.
-It MUST be copied from the subject_token to the issued token to ensure auditability and accountability across different domains.
+Both the AS and TTS SHOULD NOT modify or regenerate the txn value during transcription.
+It SHOULD be copied from the subject_token to the issued token to ensure auditability and accountability across different domains.
+To avoid collisions without a centralized namespace, the txn value can be generated as a high-entropy string or prefixed with a domain identifier.

 * Evolving the req_wl claim.
-The req_wl MUST identify all the sequent workloads that requested or exchanged tokens throughout the cross-domain transaction.
-Specifically, the AS in Trust Domain I MUST add the identifier of Workload A to the req_wl in the issued Txn-JAG.
-The TTS in Trust Domain II MUST add the identifier of Endpoint B to req_wl in the issued Txn-Token in Trust Domain II.
+The req_wl SHOULD identify all the workloads that requested or exchanged tokens throughout the cross-domain transaction.
+Specifically, the AS in Trust Domain I SHOULD add the identifier of Workload A to the req_wl in the issued Txn-JAG.
+The TTS in Trust Domain II SHOULD add the identifier of Endpoint B to req_wl in the issued Txn-Token in Trust Domain II.
 This ensures that every point where claims may change is recorded, providing a trail of how the claims reached its current state.

 * Data Minimization.
 The AS in Trust Domain I MAY apply security and privacy strategies to workflow-related claims when issuing the Txn-JAG.
 Such measures include but not limited to Removal and Encryption.